Which Selection Control Should I Use?

 Industry-Specific Colors

-SAP Fiori has eight generic indication colors that are intended only for industry-specific use cases.
+SAP Fiori has 10 generic indication colors that are intended only for industry-specific use cases.
 You can associate these colors with a specific meaning in a given industry context (for example, to reflect industry standards).

 Each application must clearly communicate the meaning of each color.
 In addition to using a color, you must also provide a text, such as an object status.
 All colors require a corresponding descriptive text for accessibility purposes.